ufcg-lsd/saps-engine/README.md

   bash sebal-engine/scripts/infrastructure/deploy_scheduler [private-key-path] [storage-size]
   ```

-  When ran, the above command will generate a file into **scheduler/scheduler-info/scheduler-exec-info** with all needed information about returned resource.
+  When finished, the above command will generate a file into **scheduler/scheduler-info/scheduler-exec-info** with all needed information about returned resource.

 ### Deploying Crawler
   To deploy Crawler, run the command: